fentybit/git_and_github/03_basics_of_git_adding_and_committing.md

 ## Staging Changes with Git Add

 <strong>Adding</strong><br />
-We use the <a href="https://git-scm.com/docs/git-add">git add</a> command to stage changes to be committed.
+We use the git add command to stage changes to be committed.
 It's a way of telling Git, "please include this change in our next commit".
 Use `git add` to add specific files to the staging area.
-Separate files with spaces to add multiple at once.
+Separate files with spaces to add multiple at once.<br />
+<a href="https://git-scm.com/docs/git-add">Git Add Documentation</a><br />

 ```
 git add file1 file2